 Unlike at Carnarvon Gorge and Mount Moffatt where you find some stunning examples of Aboriginal rock art and early settler history, Salvator Rosa only gives a hint of history.

-There’s a plaque in the camping area attesting to explorer Thomas Mitchell and his fellow companions camping in this area in search of the Gulf of Carpentaria in 1846.
+A plaque in the camping area attests to explorer Thomas Mitchell and his fellow companions camping in this area in search of the Gulf of Carpentaria in 1846.
 Apparently he was pretty happy to discover some of the local water springs at Salvator Rosa after travelling for weeks and weeks along dry riverbeds.

 ODD FUN FACT: The sandstone spires and crags reminded Mitchell of 17th century Italian painter Salvator Rosa’s landscape paintings, and so named a lake and a mountain after him.
 And obviously that name stuck with this national park section.